Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Role of initial state coherence in post-quench dynamics

 A maximally coherent state in this basis is given by,

-where $\phi_m\in[0,2\pi)$ and can be chosen randomly \cite{PenJiaFan2016}.
-Recently, the role of coherence has been explored in thermalization of initial state using random matrix theory where individual sub-system are modeled by random matrices \cite{Arul_2022}.
-It was found that presence/lack of coherence in initial state results in strong/weak thermalization.
-In this section, we first obtain perturbatively the very short time behavior of post-quench linear entropy for initial state chosen as (a) direct product of an incoherent state (ground state of Ising chain) and ground state of a single qubit (b) direct product of maximally coherent state constructed using all the eigenstates of Ising ring with ground state of a single qubit.
-We use the conjecture put forward in \cite{Franchi_2022} to write down the result for multiple number of connected qubits by redefining the interaction strength.
-Finally, we show that a maximally coherent initial state when time evolved by strongly coupled Ising ring and qubits thermalizes while the incoherent state continues to have visible fluctuation around time average steady state value.
+where $\phi_m\in\text{Unif}[0,2\pi)$ and can be chosen randomly \cite{PenJiaFan2016}.
+Recently, the role of coherence has been explored in the thermalization of the initial state using random matrix theory, where individual subsystems are modeled by random matrices \cite{Arul_2022}.
+It has been shown that the presence or lack of coherence in the initial state results in strong or weak thermalization.
+In this section, we first obtain perturbatively the very short time behavior of post-quench linear entropy for the initial state chosen as (a) the direct product of an incoherent state (ground state of the Ising ring and ground state of a single qubit), (b) the direct product of maximally coherent state constructed using all the eigenstates of the Ising ring with the ground state of a single qubit.
+By redefining the interaction strength, we can write down the result for many qubits using the conjecture proposed in \cite{Franchi_2022}.
+Finally, we show that when time evolved by a strongly interacting sunburst quantum Ising model, the maximally coherent initial state thermalizes while the incoherent state continues to fluctuate about the long-time average value.